Close Banner

 You can join a Walk-Up List at select table-service restaurants.
 When you approach the restaurant, pull up the Disneyland app, type in the restaurant name and tap Join-Walk-Up List.
 A notice should tell you if the restaurant is at capacity, but you might get lucky.
 You might want to use this strategy when you cannot find a reservation.
 Another strategy is to keep checking for openings as your visit approaches.
 You might pick up a cancellation, even for same-day availability when people have to cancel two hours in advance or face a charge.

-As mentioned above, you can still make reservations for Lamplight Lounge; however, the upstairs part (Boardwalk Dining) only has walk-up availability.
-So if you cannot get a reservation, you might still have access to those delicious lobster nachos!
+As mentioned above, you can still make reservations for Lamplight Lounge.
+The upstairs part (Boardwalk Dining) now offers advance reservations too!
+You also have the option of checking for walk-up availability, both on the app and in person.
 If you cannot get walk-up right when it opens, just keep trying, sometimes we have better luck after waiting a few minutes and trying again.

-Character dining is back to normal.
-And the wait is over for Trader Sam's Enchanted Tiki Bar.
+The wait is over for Trader Sam's Enchanted Tiki Bar.
 You can make reservations instead of waiting several hours for this popular tropical-themed destination.
+Breakfast is walk-up only.

-As of Sept.
+In case you missed it, as of Sept.
 12, 2023, all of the table-service restaurants in Disneyland Park serve beer, wine and select themed cocktails.
-None of the quick-service dining locations in Disneyland Park serve alcohol.
+None of the quick-service dining locations in Disneyland Park serve alcohol ... except for Docking Bay 7 during the fireworks dining package.

 Are There Parade or Show Viewing Packages?

 Yes!
-Dining packages have returned!
-We go over them and share the ones we think are worth it in our dining packages post.
+We go over the packages and share the ones we think are worth it in our dining packages post.
 We have enjoyed the parade packages for Magic Happens and for Christmas Fantasy Parade during the holiday season.
+Look for new packages to return for the Disneyland 70th parades (such as Paint the Night and Better Together in Disney California Adventure).
 The lunch includes a meal at Plaza Inn and has a voucher for a separate, reserved viewing area for the second parade (usually across from the train station in Town Square).
 The menus can vary from year to year.
+At times, there are also parade dining packages in Disney California Adventure.

 What about Downtown Disney?